American Dad! season 7

-The seventh season of American Dad! aired from October 3, 2010 to May 22, 2011.
+The seventh season of American Dad! originally aired on the Fox Network in nineteen episodes from October 3, 2010 to May 22, 2011, before being released as on a DVD box set and in syndication.
 Guest stars of this season include Jason Alexander, Sarah Chalke, Hector Elizondo, Anthony Michael Hall, Hayden Panettiere, Lou Diamond Phillips and Burt Reynolds.

-Episode list
+Episodes

 Home media release

 All nineteen episodes of the seventh season were released on DVD by 20th Century Fox in the United States on April 17, 2012 and in the United Kingdom on May 14, 2012.